 Individuals with disabilities are encouraged to apply to the program.
 However, it is the responsibility of the candidate to notify South College in writing with medical documentation from their provider, (South College School of Pharmacy, 400 Goody’s Lane, Knoxville, TN 37922) and verbally if there is any reason why the abilities and/or expectations described cannot be met.
 Candidates will be presented with these technical standards during the interview process.
 At that time they will review these standards with the program faculty and sign a form.
 Candidates who indicate verbally and in writing (with medical documentation) that they cannot meet one or more of these requirements will have their situation reviewed by the School of Pharmacy to determine what, if any reasonable accommodations might be possible to facilitate successful completion of the degree requirements if they are admitted into the program.

 The applicant must participate (at the applicant’s expense) in an on-campus interview with representatives of the Admissions Committee of the South College School of Pharmacy.
+On-campus interviews are preferred, but the South College School of Pharmacy will consider interviews conducted via video calling software in certain situations.
 Not all applicants will be extended an offer to interview, and offering of an interview is not an indication that the applicant will be accepted.
 Offers to interview will be determined by the Executive Associate Dean and the Admissions Committee.
 The procession for offering an interview will be from those applicants judged most qualified (based on cumulative grade point average, PCAT score and other measures) to those judged less qualified until the class is admitted.
 A result of this procession is that some applicants who meet the minimum requirements for admission may not be extended an offer to interview.
 Whether a particular applicant will be offered an interview will be affected by how a particular applicant compares to the other applicants in the current pool of applicants.
 The interview will include an evaluation of verbal communication skills, understanding of the pharmacy profession, and commitment to patient care, among other areas of importance to the School of Pharmacy.